 - Frequent lip-licking may cause the lips to lose moisture.
 The saliva evaporates rapidly, leaving the lips stretched and dry (2).

-- Nutritional deficiency: Sometimes, chapped lips could indicate a deficiency of a nutrient, such as vitamin-A. This is uncommon but possible to happen in babies.
+- Nutritional deficiency: Sometimes, chapped lips could indicate a deficiency of a nutrient, such as vitamins A and B. This is uncommon but possible to happen in babies.
 This is more likely to be the cause in cases of chronic lip chapping.
 In case your baby is suffering from chronic lip chapping, it is wise to consult a pediatrician to address any nutritional deficiency.

-If your baby has other severe symptoms, then it is best to take them to a doctor.
-Chapped lips are usually a result of benign reasons than acute illnesses and can be dealt with right at home, with a few safe solutions.
+If your baby or toddler has other severe symptoms, then it is best to take them to a doctor.
+Newborn chapped lips are usually a result of benign reasons rather than acute illnesses and can be dealt with right at home, with a few safe solutions.

 Home Remedies For A Baby’s Chapped Lips

-If your baby is otherwise healthy, then the following are the best and safest methods to treat chapped lips in babies:
+If your baby is otherwise healthy, then the following are the best and safest methods to treat chapped lips in babies.
+By following these simple lip care steps, you can help keep your baby’s lips healthy, soft, and free from chapping:

-- Breast milk: Breast milk is rich in water and fats, which can help hydrate the baby’s dry lips.
+- Breast milk: Breast milk is rich in water and fats that aid in healing and hydrating a baby’s dry lips.
 Store a tiny quantity of expressed breast milk to apply on the baby’s lips.
 Dip your clean finger in the milk and apply a thin layer on the baby’s lips at least 2-3 times every hour.
+Don’t store for more than four hours at room temperature.

 - Pediatric petroleum jelly: Baby petroleum jellies are not regulated by the FDA (6).
 So, the use of petroleum jelly for relieving chapping should be done under pediatric guidance.

 - Baby-safe lip balms: Baby-safe lip balms are available over the counter.
 Their use, however, should be done under pediatric guidance.
 Discuss the safe ingredients that you must look for in the balm.
-For babies, lip balms made of natural ingredients are a better choice.
+For babies, opting for lip balms made of natural ingredients can help reduce irritation and provide a safer option.

 - Hydration: As drying and chapping of lips could happen due to dehydration, keeping your baby hydrated is essential (7).
 For babies below six months of age, exclusive breastfeeding is a must.
 Whereas, for babies over six months of age, fluid intake from various sources like thick soups and fruit and vegetable purees could ensure hydration.